rosstaco/agent-os/profiles/default/workflows/planning/create-product-roadmap.md

 1. **Review the Mission** - Read `agent-os/product/mission.md` to understand the product's goals, target users, and success criteria.

-2. **Identify Features** - Based on the mission, determine 4–12 concrete features needed to achieve the product vision.
+2. **Identify Features** - Based on the mission, determine the list of concrete features needed to achieve the product vision.

 3. **Strategic Ordering** - Order features based on:
    - Technical dependencies (foundational features first)